Cause of Osteopenia, Osteoporosis

 - Over the counter drugs.
 Many pain relievers contain more caffeine than a cup of strong coffee.
 Others, can also be a problem, especially Antacids .

-You may want to read what has been traditionally
+You may also want to read what has been traditionally

 listed as Osteoporosis Risk Factors